Skip to content

 Recommended by: Michele, The Intrepid Guide

-What makes Stratford-upon-Avon so wonderful is that you can literally walk in the footsteps of Shakespeare.
-From where he was born, where he was educated, and where he lived, through to his final resting place.
-The perfect time to visit Stratford-upon-Avon and explore its country gardens is in Autumn.
-Not only have the crowds died down, but the trees are covered in electric red, orange, and yellow leaves.
+In Stratford-upon-Avon you can literally walk in the footsteps of Shakespeare: where he was born, where he was educated, and where he lived, right through to his final resting place.
+Autumn is the perfect time to visit: not only have the crowds died down, but the trees are covered in electric red, orange, and yellow leaves.

 Some of the best things to do in Stratford-upon-Avon include a canal tour along the River Avon and a visit to Shakespeare’s Birthplace.
-You should also visit Shakespeare’s New Place for its extensive gardens decorated with Shakespeare-inspired sculptures.
+You should also visit Shakespeare’s New Place and Anne Hathaway’s Cottage for their picturesque gardens.
+To complete the experience, see one of Shakespeare’s plays, which are regularly performed at the Royal Shakespeare Theatre.

 RELATED POST: Most Romantic Places in Britain